davidbmaier/totd-bot/README.md

 Extra disclaimer: This is just a pet project I'm working on for fun (and to learn a bit about Discord bots) - don't expect super-tidy code or great documentation.
 If you encounter any issues with it, either open an issue on Github or talk to me on Discord (tooInfinite#5113).

-Current features:
+## What can this bot do? 🤖

-- Manual TOTD post
+- `!totd today` - Prints the current TOTD information to the current channel.
-- Scheduled TOTD post every day just after it's been released
+- `!totd enable` - Stores the current channel to the list the scheduled TOTD post gets sent to.
+One channel per server.
+Admin only.
-- Configuration commands to store where the scheduled posts should be sent
+- `!totd disable` - Removes the current channel from the list the scheduled TOTD post gets sent to.
+Admin only.
-- Help command
+- `!totd help` - Displays some info about the bot.

 ![Bot screenshot](https://i.imgur.com/Cjky9X0.png)